MoralisWeb3/MoralisDocumentation/moralis-server/web3-sdk/account.md

 #### Options:

 - `chain`(optional): The blockchain to get data from.
-Valid values are listed on the [intro page in the Transactions and Balances section](https://docs.moralis.io/transactions-and-balances/intro).
+Valid values are listed on the [supported chains page](https://docs.moralis.io/moralis-server/web3-sdk/supported-chains).
 Default value `Eth`.
 - `address` (optional): A user address (i.e. `0x1a2b3x...`).
 If specified, the user attached to the query is ignored and the address will be used instead.
 - `from_date` (optional): The date from where to get the transactions (any format that is accepted by momentjs).
 Provide the param 'from_block' or 'from_date' If 'from_date' and 'from_block' are provided, 'from_block' will be used.
 - `to_date` (optional): Get the transactions to this date (any format that is accepted by momentjs).
 Provide the param 'to_block' or 'to_date' If 'to_date' and 'to_block' are provided, 'to_block' will be used.